 About Country Dental

-Country Dental operates three locations in Southern Ontario including in Fergus, Cambridge, and Toronto.
+Country Dental is located in Fergus Ontario.
 We offer family dental services for adults and children, plus emergency dental services.

-If you still have questions about what to expect after a dental filling or you would like to book an appointment, please contact our dental office nearest you:
+If you still have questions about what to expect after a dental filling or you would like to book an appointment, please contact our dental office: